Volunteer With Little Flower

 We offer a variety of ways to get involved:

 Little Flower is always looking for talented individuals and encouraging them to share their skills and gifts to benefit those we serve.
-Here is your opportunity to turn something ordinary into something extraordinary.
-Do you have a love of photography or do you like to write — perhaps you could volunteer to help out with our newsletter?
-Or have you been looking to share that love of drawing with someone — perhaps a mural at one of our homes for developmentally disabled adults?
+Love photography or like to write — perhaps you could volunteer to help out with our newsletter?
+Want to share your love of drawing with someone — perhaps a mural at one of our homes for individuals with developmental disabilities?
 Whatever your talent (photography, printing, writing, graphic design, mural/wall art, knitting, etc.) sharing it makes it that much more special.

 The Development Committee (a committee of the Board of Directors) helps the Board carry out its due diligence function related to assuring fiscal health through philanthropy and fund development.
 This committee partners with staff to institutionalize the philanthropic process within the Board and its individual members.
 Members bring their talent, expertise and passion to the committee to provide assistance, advice and manpower, which can include a wide range of possible activities such as: help plan a special event and/or recruit a friend to get involved; assemble packets for a fundraising mailing; identify new names to add to the mailing list; cultivate potential donors by hosting them at a show, or inviting them for a meeting over lunch or coffee to discuss Little Flower; approach businesses that might sponsor a particular program .